daniel-sanche/Power-Crust-MATLAB/README.md

 ### Acknowledgements

-This project makes use of Frederick McCollum's [MATLAB Power Diagram code](http://www.mathworks.com/matlabcentral/fileexchange/44385-power-diagrams)
+* This project makes use of Frederick McCollum's [MATLAB Power Diagram code](http://www.mathworks.com/matlabcentral/fileexchange/44385-power-diagrams)

+* Based on the paper by Nina Amenta, Sunghee Choi, and Ravi Krishna Kolluri at the University of Texas at Austin